NayimaUrooj/nayimaurooj/README.md

  <img align="right" alt="GIF" src="https://github.com/NayimaUrooj/nayimaurooj/blob/main/code.gif?raw=true " width="380" height="280" />

   <br><br>
- - 👨‍💻 I work as a Network Security Engineer and Developer in Citibank, Hungary.
+ - 🌱 I work as a Network Security Engineer and Developer in Citibank, Hungary.
  - 👨‍💻 I'm a Developer [FrontEnd] at 12consultants, Pakistan.
- - 🎓 I'm a Computer Science Engineer graduate from BME, Budapest.
+ - 🎓 I'm a Computer Science Engineer graduate from Budapest University of Technology and Economics, Hungary.
  - 🎯 I'm actively exploring and practicing how domain specific lanuguages can solve real-life problems.
- - 🌱 I'm currently learning and experimenting on MERN-stack.
  - 👨‍ I'm open to collab in any of the above mentioned practices:nayimaurooj@gmail.com
  <br><br>